Kirby and the Forgotten Land: Plot

 Following this, a mysterious portal opens within Waddle Dee Town's colosseum.
-In an optional final encounter, Kirby combats the phantoms of Forgo Dreams in a boss rush before confronting the newly formed Chaos Elfilis.
+In an optional final encounter, Kirby combats the phantoms of Forgo Dreams in a boss rush before confronting Chaos Elfilis, newly formed from Fecto Forgo's absorption of Morpho Knight's power.
 Kirby defeats Chaos Elfilis in a final battle, and a lingering remnant of their soul approaches Elfilin.
 He accepts it into his heart, allowing his two halves to finally become whole.

 Star-Crossed World

-While adventuring the new world, a meteor appears and splits into several fragments while its main body crashes into the ocean which forms a volcanic island.
+While adventuring the new world, a meteor appears and has several fragments split off of it while its main body crashes into the ocean and forms a volcanic island.
 Investigating, Kirby meets Astronomer Waddle Dee, who explains that the meteor, the Star of Darkness, contains an evil entity that was sealed away.
 Kirby ventures across the new world to gather the Stars of Light, spirit-like creatures known as Starries, to reform the seal.
 Meanwhile, the meteor's fragments causes crystalline formations throughout the new world, while also empowering the Beast Pack.

 Upon gathering the Starries, the Star of Darkness immediately breaks free and absorbs the Starries, revealing Fecto Eilfilis' older brother, Genwel Meteonelfilis.
-Kirby defeats the creature and reseals it, while the Starries take the meteor back into space.
+Kirby defeats the creature in combat, freeing the Starries and allowing them to reseal it and leave with the restored Star of Darkness.